markysoft/aire-panda/README.md

 - No localisation
 - there were no requirements for listing or searching, so none implemented
 - I didn't follow the snake case format as implied in the sample data
+- The appointment ID guid is provided by the caller

 The validation of the duration and status fields demonstrate the approach I would take, I figured in a real project there would be existing implementations at Aire for NHS number validation, so would look there first.

-Changing the format to snake-case would be easier enough if required.
+Changing the format to snake-case would be easier enough if required, as would changing the appointment ID Guid to be a database generated ID.

 ### Focus of Functionality